How can I use ad hoc assessments?

 - Subject - If you select one mark per course as your marking strategy below, you can choose to select a subject if you only want to assess the courses of a specific subject.
 If you want to assess all courses, leave this field blank.

-- Marking strategy - Choose Single mark to record one stand-alone mark for each student, or choose One mark per course to collect multiple marks for each student, for each course they are enrolled in.
+- Marking strategy - Choose Single mark to record one stand-alone mark for each student, or choose One mark per course to collect multiple marks for each student, for each course they are enrolled in (you will be able to select the specific courses later on).

 - Mark type - Select the type of mark you will record (grade, number or text).
 You'll only need to complete the next step (shown below) if you select Grade.